linb1/Survive/README.md

 for as long as you can!
 The longer you live, the stronger your enemies get, so don't let them catch you!

+Use the arrow keys to move, spacebar to shoot, and press "P" to pause.

 ## Functionality and MVPs

 In Survive!, players will: